Natasha-kush/Pharma-Tracker-desktop-application/README.md

 Better customer service: PharmaTrack can help pharmacies provide better customer service.
 The application has a built-in search function that allows customers to quickly find the medicine they are looking for.

 If you are a pharmacy owner or manager, PharmaTrack is a valuable tool that can help you improve your business.
 The application is easy to use and can help you save time and money.

+Here is the link to the trailer of the project :-  https://youtu.be/jhjpaimOngU